 - 2.2.1 You must declare any interest which you have which could conflict with the Council's interests or affect your judgement as an employee.
-Such interests may be financial, business related, ownership of property, family interests, membership of external bodies or any other factor that could be construed as a personal interest. - 2.2.2 For those with network access, the Staff Register of Interests is held centrally within the Employee Self Service part of the HRMS System.
-For those without network access it will be necessary to complete a Staff Register of Interests Declaration Form and submit one copy to your line manager and one to Corporate HR (as directed on the form). - 2.2.3 The register is subject to rigorous review by Risk and Assurance Services (Audit).
+Such interests may be financial, business related, ownership of property, family interests, membership of external bodies or any other factor that could be construed as a personal interest. - 2.2.2 The Staff Register of Interests is held within Your HR.
+For those without access to Your HR it will be necessary to complete a Staff Register of Interests Declaration Form and submit one copy to your line manager - 2.2.3 The register is subject to rigorous review by Risk and Assurance Services (Audit).
 You will be asked on a regular basis to confirm that your entry on the register is correct.
 Failure to disclose an interest could result in disciplinary action being taken against you.